Eddie Sato Comic Strip and Camp Harmony Drawings, 1942-1985

 [Variation of the same theme found in item number 16].

-Four-panel strip--Pettibone suffers through a restless
+Description: Four-panel strip--Pettibone suffers through a restless night

 Signed: Eddie.

-Eight-panel strip--Pettibone helps a woman by looking
+Description: Eight-panel strip--Pettibone helps a woman by looking after her baby in a carriage

 Black ink, white correction, and watercolor on poster board.